 - Your ring

-I highly recommend using using a food safe pure silicone adhesive.
-Food grade silicone sometimes comes in colors (white, red, etc.), so make sure you get clear if you want it to, well, dry clear!
 Because metal is nonporous, the silicone is ultimately removable.
 After it dries, you can peel it away with your fingernail.
 If you want to know exactly how the silicone behaves on metal and how “difficult” it is to remove, I suggest you experiment on the back of a spoon or inside a random ring for you own peace of mind.
-Additionally, allowing the silicone to cure fully is crucial.
-If you start wearing the ring when the outside is dry but the silicone still looks foggy, it will probably come loose in just a few days.
-Allowing it to cure until it’s fully clear (which can be overnight or longer) creates a layer that can stay in place for weeks.
-Most food safe sealants need to cure 24-48 hours before they become non-leaching, so that is something to keep in mind, too.

-How to resize your ring
+How to resize your ring at home

-2. Using your applicator (coffee stir stick), daube a small amount of the silicone adhesive inside your ring.
+2. Using your applicator (coffee stir stick), dab a small amount of the silicone adhesive inside your ring.
 Generally you want the inside portion furtherest away from the stone to have the thickest silicone application.
 Apply a small, tapering amount of silicone up the ring’s sides.
 Because the silicone is clear, it is difficult to see.
 You can tell the texture is there if you look at the photo closely, though!